Monkeyrithms/Familiar/README.md

 - **Sub-agent orchestration** — decompose a goal into a dependency-aware task graph and run sub-agents in parallel, each with its own context and filtered toolset.
 - **Scheduled tasks** — recurring or one-shot prompts on a cron/interval schedule, with sound/visual/delivery actions.
 - **MCP client** — connect Model Context Protocol servers over stdio / streamable-HTTP / SSE, with OAuth 2.0 (PKCE) for HTTP servers.
+- **Familiar-Net** — link two or more Familiar machines over an authenticated tunnel (Cloudflare quick-tunnel or your own ngrok/proxy).
+Sync a shared folder, and **remote into a peer's conversation** — mirror its chat live while the *host* runs the inference and tools, drive its terminal and files, and have it screenshot its own desktop for you.
 - **Safety built in** — prompt-injection scanning (zero-token local regex), command risk analysis, secret redaction, and untrusted-data fencing of all tool output.
 - **Themable UI** — one base color + brightness drives the entire palette (dark or light), with an optional retro CRT scanline overlay.